artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 First up, you should have some experience before you apply.
 Apply at one or two other companies that you'd also really like to work for first, test out the water.
 Then for Spotify, you should make sure everything is perfect for them.
 Write a new CV and mention your band on it, include links to your music in the bottom.

 A lot of companies have public employee get-togethers, for example at Artsy we have weekly Happy Hour in the office, or [Peer Labs](https://artsy.github.io/blog/2015/08/10/peer-lab/) where you can meet a lot of the people working at a company.
 This is a great way to mine the employees for information about the culture and to try and peek behind the curtain.
-In the case of Spotify, they host a lot of meetups, attend some at their offices.
+In the case of Spotify, they host a lot of meetups, try attending some at their offices.

 ### On Interview Preparation
 ### On Topic
+### On References
 ### On the Aftermath
 ### On the Launch Pad